 Venture into private gardens, roof gardens and community allotments, as well as gardens belonging to historic buildings, museums, churches and universities.

-In 2018, participating green spaces include the garden of 10 Downing Street (available via public ballot), home of the British prime minister; the rooftop garden of Coutts (avaliable via public ballot); the Royal College of Physicians' Medicinal Garden; Belgrave Square, a private garden surrounded by grand mansions; the garden of Trumpeters' House, built on the site of the former Richmond Palace; the Crossrail Place Roof Garden in Canary Wharf; the gardens of the William Morris Society; a secret garden next to Shakespeare’s Globe at 49 Bankside; and the gated community garden at Tate Modern.
+In 2018, participating green spaces included the garden of 10 Downing Street, home of the British prime minister; the rooftop garden of Coutts; the Royal College of Physicians' Medicinal Garden; Belgrave Square, a private garden surrounded by grand mansions; the garden of Trumpeters' House, built on the site of the former Richmond Palace; the Crossrail Place Roof Garden in Canary Wharf; the gardens of the William Morris Society; a secret garden next to Shakespeare’s Globe at 49 Bankside; and the gated community garden at Tate Modern.

-Many of the public gardens provide guided walks, interesting talks and bike tours, as well as music, family entertainment, art activities and food and drink stalls during the weekend.
+Many of the public gardens usually also provide guided walks, interesting talks and bike tours, as well as entertainment and food stalls during the weekend.

 |Child ticket (under 12 years old)||FREE|